Semibatch reactor

 For both chemical and biological engineering, Semibatch (semiflow) reactors operate much like batch reactors in that they take place in a single stirred tank with similar equipment.
 However, they are modified to allow reactant addition and/or product removal in time.

 A normal batch reactor is filled with reactants in a single stirred tank at time $t=0$ and the reaction proceeds.
-A semibatch reactor, however, allows partial filling of reactants with the flexibility of adding more as time progresses.
-Stirring in both types is very efficient, which allows batch and semibatch reactors to assume a uniform composition and temperature throughout.
+A semi batch reactor, however, allows partial filling of reactants with the flexibility of adding more as time progresses.
+Stirring in both types is very efficient, which allows batch and semi batch reactors to assume a uniform composition and temperature throughout.

 Advantages

-The flexibility of adding more reactants over time through semibatch operation has several advantages over a batch reactor.
+The flexibility of adding more reactants over time through semi batch operation has several advantages over a batch reactor.
 These include:

 Improved selectivity of a reaction

 Sometimes a particular reactant can go through parallel paths that yield two different products, only one of which is desired.
 Consider the simple example below: